-- 2015-2016 Federal Legal Employment Guide: This resource provides information on specific careers within the federal government and is available on PSJD.org.
+- Federal Legal Employment Guide: This resource provides information on specific careers within the federal government and is available on PSJD.org.

 - The Department of Justice Attorney General’s Law Student Programs: The Department of Justice operates both paid and volunteer Law Student Programs for work during the summer or the school year.
 1Ls apply in December, 2Ls apply in the early fall.